JsonTuning: Towards Generalizable, Robust, and Controllable Instruction Tuning: JsonTuning: Structure-to-Structure Instruction Tuning

 \item \textbf{Control Information $C$}.
 The control information $C$ specifies the structured format, explanations, and constraints for the output.
 We employ JSON Schema to define $C$, resulting in $C$ being a JSON structure as well.
-Incorporating $C$ into $S_I$ provides the following advantages: (1) Enhancing controllability and generalization to new structures.
+Incorporating $C$ into $S_I$ provides the following advantages: (1) \emph{Enhancing controllability}.
 JSON Schema allows $C$ to precisely define the expected output.
 As presented in Figure \ref{fig:jsontuning}, the control information for the language detection task indicates that the output consists of two elements.
 The first element, ``language,'' is defined as a string, while the second element, ``probability scores,'' is defined as an object containing three properties, each being a number.
 Precisely describing such structure and constraints for the output using natural language texts poses a considerable challenge.
-Furthermore, integrating $C$ enables the model to learn the relationship between the constraints in $C$ and the corresponding values in $S_O$, allowing it to generalize to new combinations of basic components.
-(2) Increasing training consistency.
+(2) \emph{Improving generalization to new structures}.
+Integrating $C$ enables the model to learn the relationship between the constraints in $C$ and the corresponding values in $S_O$, allowing it to generalize to new combinations of basic components.
+(3) \emph{Increasing training consistency}.
 Different tasks may require varying output structures, and even a single task may have different output structures.
 Without $C$, the model might struggle to understand how to map a specific input to the appropriate output structure.